wmathes/lokoJS/README.md

 A set of useful functions mostly providing validation services for lokoEngine, but may be accessed for other purposes as well.

 # LokoJSBindings
-LokoJSBindings is a collection of a number of custom knockoutJS Binding Handlers, which offer easy access to your lokoEngine.
+LokoJSBindings is a collection of custom knockoutJS Binding Handlers, which offer easy access to your lokoEngine.

-The Bindings have to be initialized with a lokoEngine first and then registered.
+The Bindings have to be initialized with a lokoEngine first and then be registered.

 ```javascript
 // Set Up LokoBindings